talon-one/talon_one.js/docs/ManagementApi.md

 ## getCampaignAnalytics

-> InlineResponse20011 getCampaignAnalytics(applicationId, campaignId, rangeStart, rangeEnd, opts)
+> InlineResponse20010 getCampaignAnalytics(applicationId, campaignId, rangeStart, rangeEnd, opts)

 Get analytics of campaigns

+Retrieve statistical data about the performance of the given campaign.

 ### Example